Khatron Ke Khiladi (TV series): Season 8

-Contestants

 Season 9

 Khatron Ke Khiladi 9 was hosted by Rohit Shetty.
 The tagline for this season was "Jigar Pe Trigger".
 Punit Pathak was declared as winner of the season.

-Contestants

 Season 10

 Khatron Ke Khiladi 10 was hosted by Rohit Shetty.
 The tagline for this season was "Jahaan Darr Lega Class Aur Dega Trass".
 The telecast was postponed for 3 months due to COVID-19 pandemic.
 Week 7 episodes started from 27 June.
 Karishma Tanna was declared as the winner of the season 10.

-Contestants

 Season 11

 Khatron Ke Khiladi 11 was hosted by Rohit Shetty.
 The tagline for this season was "Darr VS Dare".
 Arjun Bijlani was declared as winner of the season.

-Contestants

 Season 12

 Khatron Ke Khiladi 12 is hosted by Rohit Shetty.
 The tagline for this season was "Bach Ke Kahan Jayega?
 Khatra Kahin Se Bhi Aayega!".
 The show premiered on 2 July 2022, on Colors TV.
-Spanning over 26 episodes, it is the longest season of the series since its inception.
 Tushar Kalia was declared as winner of the season.